jtashman703/Clicky-App/README.md

 ## Overview

 This is a memory game.
 The goal is to click on characters only 1 time.
 If you fail and click a character more than once your score will reset!
 Have fun and good luck!
+In order to play clone my repo and run - npm start

 ## Deployed on Github Pages